or

 Step 5: Handle the modify/delete case

-# If you want to keep the file (overriding the delete)
+# Keep the file (override the delete)

 git add assets/logo.png